WayneRose-95/MultiRelational_Database/README.md

 - How many stores does the business have an in which countries?
 - Which locations currently have the most stores?
-- Which months produce the average highest cost of sales typically?
+- Which months produce the highest cost of sales typically?
 - What percentage of sales come through each type of store?
 - Which month in each year produced the highest cost of sales?
 - What is our staff headcount?